Abnormal dense and dilute nuclear systems: Strangelets, strange and hybrid stars

 Besides finite size strangelets and strange stars, also a branch of strange white dwarfs was also discussed~\cite{Glendenning1995}.
 Such dwarfs would have conventional nuclear crusts and strange quark matter cores.
 Possible candidates for strange dwarfs were suggested in Ref.~\cite{Kurban2022}.
 Potential implications for gravitational wave astronomy are highlighted in Ref.~\cite{Perot2023}.

-Recently, a novel state of deconfined matter was proposed in Ref.~\cite{Zhitnitsky:2024ydy} using the model described in Ref.~\cite{Zhitnitsky:2002qa}.
-This proposed object consists of a core of quarks (antiquarks) in a color-superconducting state surrounded by an electrosphere of positrons (electrons), and enclosed by an axion domain wall.
+Recently, other state of deconfined matter was proposed in Ref.~\cite{Zhitnitsky:2024ydy} based on the model described in Ref.~\cite{Zhitnitsky:2002qa}.
+The compact soliton-like object consists of a core of quarks (antiquarks) in a color-superconducting state surrounded by an electrosphere of positrons (electrons), and enclosed by an axion domain wall.
 Large axion domain walls can form large bubbles filled with $u$, $d$ and $s$ quarks.
 Earlier, the idea that soliton-like configurations could serve as dark matter arose in Refs.~\cite{Sirlin,Coleman1986,Lee1987,Lee1989,Lee1992}.
 Among other conditions, the possibility of existence of these objects is based on the feasible existence of a conserved charge associated with an ungauged unbroken continuous internal symmetry.
 In Ref.~\cite{Coleman1986} such objects were called $Q$ balls.
 Large $Q$ balls may form so-called boson stars.
-A review of these topics can be found in~\cite{Shnir,Nugaev}.
-Dark matter can be associated with a light boson that has a mass $m\sim 10-22$ eV and a de Broglie wavelength of $\sim 1$ kpc.
-This is often called the fuzzy dark matter.
+There is a scenario that the dark matter is associated with slow light bosons with a mass $m\sim 10-22$\,eV and the huge de Broglie wavelength of $\sim 1$\,kpc.
+This is called the fuzzy dark matter.
 A soliton is surrounded by an envelope resembling a cold dark matter hallo~\cite{Hui}.
+Recent work~\cite{McDonald:2025rfm} proposes a model for the cosmological formation of superheavy $Q$ balls as MACHOs (massive compact halo objects), the objects in the mass range $(10^{-7}-10^{-6})\,M_{\odot}$.
+Also it shows that it is possible to produce asteroid mass $Q$ balls.
+A review of these topics can be found in~\cite{Shnir,Nugaev,McDonald:2025rfm}.

+Finally, if the mass distribution of strangelets is obtained, it is possible to formulate well-focused campaigns to search for these objects, cf. \cite{Clemente2025}.